 3. What types of maintenance are there?

-Short-term maintenance can go on after the divorce has been finalized, but is generally only going to stay in place until the spouse receiving the alimony has had enough time to receive the training and/or schooling necessary to find a job that allows them to support themselves fully.
+Temporary, or short-term maintenance, can go on after the divorce has been finalized, but is generally only going to stay in place until the spouse receiving the alimony has had enough time to receive the training and/or schooling necessary to find a job that allows them to support themselves fully.

-Long-term maintenance is generally considered when the couple has been married for a long period of time and during this time one spouse worked full time to support the family and the other stayed home to raise the children.
+Permanent, or long-term, maintenance is generally considered when the couple has been married for a long period of time and during this time one spouse worked full time to support the family and the other stayed home to raise the children.
 This is also considered if the spouse receiving the alimony is elderly or has other mental or physical disabilities that doesn’t allow them to support themselves.

 4. When is alimony generally not considered?